leighton-digital/eventnet/README.md

 # EventNet

-A number of tools for working with AWS EventBridge and the events published through it.
+Several tools for working with AWS EventBridge and the events published through it.

 ## CDK Event Extension